County Durham Youth Justice Service (CDYJS)

 If you're interested in becoming a volunteer please, contact us.

 ClearCut Communication is part of County Durham Youth Justice Service (CDYJS).
 We combine the skills of a Speech and Language Therapist with youth justice expertise.
 We create communication friendly resources, and can offer training to make youth justice meaningful to young people.
-We produce a.
-An order form is available from this page under document downloads.
+We produce a Contact us for an order form..

 - County Durham Youth Justice Service